Elective Teacher Bios

 Alyssa Barringer, Latin A & B

 Mrs. Barringer has been teaching Improv since 2007 and Latin since 2012.
 She studied English and theater at Wheaton College.
 When she’s not at the Greenhouse, you might find her drawing stick figures of Roman history, performing improvisational theater at Westside Improv, or reading stacks and stacks of books with her toddler.
-She attends Church of the Resurrection with her husband and son.
+She attends Church of the Resurrection with her husband, son and daughter.